Zuhaib-Asif/Word-Scramble-Game/README.md

 Installation: To play this word scramble game, simply clone or download the repository and open the index.html file in a web browser.

-Usage: To play the word scramble game, click the "start game" button to begin.
+Usage: To play the word scramble game, click the "start" button to begin.
 A scrambled word will appear on the screen, and you will have to unscramble the word and type in the correct answer.

 Project Structure: The project includes a front-end interface that is built using HTML, CSS, and JavaScript.
 The HTML file provides the structure of the interface, while the CSS file handles the styling and responsiveness using media queries.
 Finally, the JavaScript file is responsible for the game logic, including generating random words and scrambling them.